ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 REQ-GRAPH-TRAVERSAL:
 : Topology graph traversal.
-: SIMAP must be optimized for graph traversal for paths.
+: SIMAP must be optimized for graph traversal for paths and for graph traversal for the specific use case queries.
 This means that only providing link nodes and source and sink relationships to termination-points may not be sufficient, we may need to have the direct relationship between the termination points or nodes.